neuml/cord19q/tasks/vaccines.md

 - Therefore, more studies are needed to elucidate the potential for the development of MERS-CoV full-length S-based subunit vaccines, including understanding their protective efficacy and identifying possible harmful immune responses.<br/>
 - Similar to DNA or VLP-based vaccines, subunit vaccines are generally safe without causing potential harmful immune responses, making them promising vaccine candidates.<br/>
 - Instead, DNA and nanoparticle vaccines maintain strong safety profile; however, the immunogenicity of these vaccines is usually lower than that of virus-or viral vector-based vaccines, often requiring optimization of sequences, components, or immunization routes, inclusion of appropriate adjuvants, or application of combinational immunization approaches (Zhang et al., 2014) .<br/>
+- It is thus expected that one or several of these promising subunit vaccines can be further processed into clinical trials to confirm their immunogenicity against viral infections in humans.<br/>

 [Emergence of Novel Coronavirus 2019-nCoV: Need for Rapid Vaccine and Biologics Development](https://doi.org/10.3390/pathogens9020148)<br/>
 by Shanmugaraj, Balamurugan; Malla, Ashwini; Phoolcharoen, Waranyoo<br/>
 *Pathogens - 2020*<br/>
 - As plant-made biopharmaceuticals provide efficacious and cost-effective strategies to protect against emerging infectious diseases, plant expression systems can be employed for the development of vaccines against nCoV.<br/>
 - Hence, it could be considered to develop potential effective vaccines or therapeutics against coronavirus infection.<br/>
-- Many reports reviewed the importance of plant expression system for the rapid production of candidate vaccines and therapeutic antibodies against infectious diseases.<br/>
+- Many reports reviewed the importance of plant expression system for the rapid production of candidate vaccines and therapeutic antibodies against infectious diseases      .<br/>
 - Emergence of Novel Coronavirus 2019-nCoV: Need for Rapid Vaccine and Biologics Development<br/>
 - An effective vaccine should be affordable, and also the production platform should produce suitable vaccine candidates rapidly at low cost, especially during a disease outbreak.<br/>